jdeluyck/kcoreorg-website/_posts/2023/2023-12-13-adventures-with-rootless-containers.md

 Podman uses two storage locations, depending on the mode you're using.

-In rootful mode, all containers and container-related storage is in `/var/lib/containers/storage`.
-In rootless mode, this changes to the users home directory: `/home/<user>/.local/share/containers/storage`.
+In rootful mode, all containers and container-related storage is in `/var/lib/containers/storage`{: .filepath}.
+In rootless mode, this changes to the users home directory: `/home/<user>/.local/share/containers/storage`{: .filepath}.

-I wasn't too keen on having my container storage under the home directory of the user (let's say I use the `podman` user), so I opted to create a new logical volume and mounted it under `/var/lib/containers/user`.
+I wasn't too keen on having my container storage under the home directory of the user (let's say I use the `podman` user), so I opted to create a new logical volume and mounted it under `/var/lib/containers/user`{: .filepath}.

 Inside this directory I created a subdirectory per user that would run containers.
 I also adjusted the rights so that the user would be able to read its containers but not the other stuff.